Text-to-SQL Systems: Tutorial & Best Practices

 Let’s address some of the challenges in building text-to-SQL systems.

 Early LLM-based systems provided the table schema in the prompt.
 One of the main issues with this approach is selecting the correct table schemas to include in the prompt, which requires knowledge from the analyst.
 Even with longer LLM context windows, including the complete database schema with every prompt becomes inefficient and introduces further challenges.
 This approach relies on the LLM fully understanding the database schema of the user's natural language query.
 The LLM would need to disambiguate the meaning of terms used within your organization to select the correct tables/columns and deduplicate where multiple tables/columns exist.
 Typically, these descriptions are intended to provide a brief overview of the contents of tables and columns.
-However, they do not offer the LLM any actionable instructions regarding the appropriate use of specific tables to generate precise SQL.
+However, they do not offer the LLM any actionable instructions regarding using specific tables to generate precise SQL.
 To make the prompt more practical, structured guidelines that guide the decision-making process for the LLM need to be added.
-Also, this approach does not consider the relevance or sensitivity of the underlying data to the user.

 Another big challenge in building strong text-to-SQL systems is ensuring that responses are deterministic.
 People expect to get the same answer every time they ask the same question, especially when it's important for business.
 However, LLMs are not deterministic by nature.
 This means the same query asked by different users may produce slightly different SQL outputs.